Justhis

 Heo Seung (born May 7, 1991), better known by his stage name Justhis, is a South Korean rapper.
 He released his first album, 2 Many Homes 4 1 Kid, on June 14, 2016.
-He is a member of the Korean hip hop crew IMJMWDP, and is currently signed to GROOVL1N.
+He is a member of the Korean hip hop crew IMJMWDP.
+After departing from GROOVL1N in November 2025, he continued his activities independently through All Caps Entertainment, a label he founded himself.
+The company was established on June 9, 2022, with its business registration formally reported on April 23, 2024.